Omar-Sigma/csce002proj/README.md

-# This is our CSCE002 Project.
-Nile University.
+# CSCE002 Project: Advanced GUI Scientific Calculator

+We are two students at the Nile University.

 In this project, we are creating an advanced gui calculator that employs many features of modern scientific calculators.